-- The regulations creating an individual subsistence hunt and a parallel community harvest hunt, based on a community hunting pattern originally defined by the Ahtna Athabascan residents and then later adopted by others, provide a reasonable opportunity for all Alaskans for each use pattern. - The group size of 25 and the Board's findings regarding community use patterns were reasonable. - Some differences between community and individual hunt seasons and size differences for moose hunting are permissible based on sufficient findings.
-For example, the allocation of bulls without antler restrictions to the community permit holders was supported by testimony to the Board that the community harvest permit holders prefer to hunt as close to home as possible, hunt in the same areas each year, and travel shorter distances to hunt. - Eliminating antler restrictions for moose for holders of community permits, while retaining antler restrictions for individual permit holders, did not allow community permit holders to take more bulls than individual permit holders.
-The size of bull distinction did not result in a greater bag limit for the community permit holders. - The Board's ANS determination and allocation of up to 300 caribou to community harvest permit holders was not arbitrary or unreasonable, based on the evidence presented to the Board.
+- Some differences between community and individual hunt seasons and size differences for moose hunting are permissible based on sufficient findings.
+A longer season and allocation of bulls without antler restrictions to the community permit holders was supported by testimony to the Board that the community harvest permit holders prefer to hunt as close to home as possible, hunt in the same areas each year, and travel shorter distances to hunt.
+Although individual permit holders would also benefit from a longer season and fewer size restrictions, the Board's regulations were not unreasonable. - Eliminating antler restrictions for moose for holders of community permits, while retaining antler restrictions for individual permit holders, did not allow community permit holders to take more bulls than individual permit holders.
+The size of bull distinction did not result in a greater bag limit for the community permit holders. - Regulations limiting community harvest permit holders and individual permit holders to one2 caribou permit per household avoided a discrepancy in bag limits for caribou.
+[85.025(8), 92.071(a), 92.072(c)(2)(a).] - The Board's ANS determination and allocation of up to 3003 caribou to community harvest permit holders was not arbitrary or unreasonable, based on the evidence presented to the Board.
+It was not improperly manipulated to achieve a predetermined outcome.